Inflation in check but currency risk still elevated

 After the National Bank of Ukraine (NBU, the central bank) abandoned the peg of the UAH to the USD (at 1:8) in February 2014, the currency experienced a sharp downward correction and heavy volatility.
 At the end of 2016, it had lost around -70% in value.
-Since then, the UAH has more or less stabilized in line with the economy, recording reasonably small losses in 2017-2018 and a +6% gain in H1 2019.
-The gap between the official exchange rate and the middle rate on the foreign exchange (FX) cash market has almost waned, reflecting that downward pressures on the currency have declined.
-Euler Hermes expects the exchange rate to remain relatively stable overall until mid-2020, albeit with bouts of volatility likely in response to significant political events and/or surprising economic data.
+Since then, the UAH has more or less stabilized in line with the economy, recording reasonably small losses in 2017-2018 and a +5% gain in 2019.
+In the wake of the global Covid-19 crisis – and also due to the government reshuffle in March 2020, which shook investor confidence – the currency then lost -16% vs. the USD in the first nine months of 2020, reflecting that the exchange rate will remain vulnerable to external shocks.
+Bouts of currency volatility will also continue to be likely in response to significant political events and/or surprising economic data.

 As the UAH had steadied in 2017, by and large, headline consumer price inflation decelerated rapidly and has been in single-digit territory since mid-2018.
 It fell to a temporary low of 1.7% y/y in May 2020, before slightly picking up to 2.5% y/y by August 2020, mainly driven by imported inflation in the wake of the weakening of the UAH.
 Meanwhile, after a period of monetary tightening until September 2018, the NBU cut its key monetary policy interest rate successively by a cumulative 1,200bp to 6% between April 2019 and June 2020, in line with the fading inflationary pressures.
 Looking ahead, we expect the currency weakening to cause a pick-up of inflation, moving it into the 5% ± 1pp target range of the NBU until the end of 2021.
 Hence, until then, the room for further monetary easing by the NBU is limited to another 50bp or so.

 Public finances remain a concern